mrobokit/BinanceCryptoTrader-React/README.md

   e.g /ethusdt - it will give you data related to ETH and USDT planned feature: type only short version /eth, /btc

-# Revamped:
+# Done Revamped:

 - Middleware
 - SymbolStream
-- Ongoing Dashboard/ BuySell
+- BuySell
+- EventStream & Event